alirangwala/Password-Manager/README.md

 # Password-Manager
-Handling your passwords responsibly is the number one way you can make yourself less vulnerable to hacking.
+Handling your passwords responsibly is the number one way you can be less vulnerable to hacking.
 In order to do so you should:

-]n
--Make your passwords long\n
+*Make your passwords long
--Make your passwords nonsensical including uppercase and lowercase letters, numbers, and symbols\n -Never reuse passwords\n
+*Make your passwords nonsensical including uppercase and lowercase letters, numbers, and symbols *Never reuse passwords
--Change your passwords regularly\n
+*Change your passwords regularly

-This is a command line application that stores and secures your passwords on your local drive.
+This is a command line application that stores and secures your passwords on your local drive and addresses all of the above issues.
 The app uses SQLite to create a database for your information.
 Note a safe.db or pwsafe.db file will be created when using these apps and should NOT be deleted.

 pwstorer.py is my original app that uses the command line